Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Further numerical tests

 \subsection{Elliptic PDE with Besov prior}

 In Figure~\ref{fig:besov:truth} we plot two synthetic ``ground truth'' samples of the logarithm of the diffusion coefficient, and the corresponding solution used to generate the observation data.
-We reduce the state dimension to $n_{\Theta}=12$.
-The last row of Figure~\ref{fig:besov:truth} shows the accuracy of DIRT and dimension reduction.
+We reduce the parameter dimension to $t=12$.
+The last row of Figure~\ref{fig:besov:truth} shows the Hellinger distance between the conditional DIRT approximations and the reduced posterior \eqref{eq:api_with_independence_structure}, and the Hellinger distance between the reduced posterior and the original posterior.
 In Figure~\ref{fig:besov:post} we compute posterior mean and standard deviation of $\log \kappa$ conditioned on those ``ground truth'' data.
 We observe that the inferred posterior mean coefficient reproduces the observed solution.